espra/core/src/README.md

 keys must be kept safe and private.
 The control keys in particular are used
 to update your keys with `amphub.org` — never share it!

-And, finally, `ampzero init` will have automatically setup a git repository in
+And, finally, `amp init` will have automatically setup a git repository in
 the instance directory.
 You might want to push this to a private GitHub
 repo (or equivalent) for both backup and collaboration purposes.